E0201942/taskade-tech-challenge/SOLUTION.md

 If I had more time I would have tried to find another workaround for this limit, possibly through the use of proxy servers or VPNs because I noticed that it was my IP address being used to identify that I had gone over the limit.
 I would also have done more extensive testing to ensure that all bugs were fixed.

-Some known bugs are that leaving the minimum repository and follower fields empty causes an error.
-Though a default value of 0 is included, if a user were to delete away whatever was in the entry fields and attempted a search, an error would appear.
-Another issue is that if more than 60 queries occur in an hour it will cause an error.
-Another bug is that enter key does not submit the query and the search button must be pressed manually.
+Some known bugs that I would also have fixed include:
+Leaving the minimum repository and follower fields empty causes an error.
+Though a default value of 0 is included, if a user were to delete away whatever was in the entry fields and attempted a search, an error would appear.<br/>
+If more than 60 queries occur in an hour it will cause an error. <br/>
+The enter key does not submit the query and the search button must be pressed manually.

 ## Available Scripts